A U.S. judge blocks enforcement of Texas' controversial new abortion law

 The department sought the preliminary injunction just days after it sued Texas over its new abortion law.
 Known as SB 8, the law bans almost all abortions in the state after about six weeks of pregnancy, even in cases of rape, sexual abuse and incest.

-He added: "That other courts may find a way to avoid this conclusion is theirs to decide.
+He added: "[O]ther courts may find a way to avoid this conclusion is theirs to decide.
 This Court will not sanction one more day of this offensive deprivation of such an important right."

 U.S. Attorney General Merrick Garland called the court's decision "a victory for women in Texas and for the rule of law."